nodemailer/nodemailer/README.md

 #### I get TLS errors

-If you are running the code in your own machine, then check your antivirus settings.
+* If you are running the code in your own machine, then check your antivirus settings.
 Antiviruses often mess around with email ports usage.
 Node.js might not recognize the MITM cert your antivirus is using.
+* Latest Node versions allow only TLS versions 1.2 and higher, some servers might still use TLS 1.1 or lower.
+Check Node.js docs how to get correct TLS support for your app.

 #### I have a different problem